flutter/website/src/docs/development/tools/android-studio.md

 ### Debugging with Dart DevTools

-Dart DevTools are a debugging and profiling tool presented with an html-based UI.
-DevTools is replacing the previous browser-based profiling tool, [Observatory][].
+Dart DevTools are a set of debugging and profiling tools presented with an html-based UI.
+DevTools replaces the previous browser-based profiling tool, [Observatory][].
 DevTools is still in development, but you can preview it now by downloading the [repo][].